andres-erbsen/cjdns-estimate/readme.md

-A simplified version of the cjdns routing algorithm to estimate the stretch of the routes found by cjdns.
+Simulation of a simplified version of the cjdns routing algorithm to estimate the stretch of the routes found by cjdns.
 Stretch is defined as length of route found divided by the length of the best route, where (abstract) length represents the actual combination of qualities of a route we care about.